udexon/SMMP/GraphOrientedProgramming.md

 `-rw-r--r-- 1 hongwu hongwu 76 Jan 27 14:39 G/N_complaint_X`

 This simple example illustrates the various components involved in a simple MVC task.
 You may try implement the quivalent in any MVC framework, and observe the explosion in complexity of the code.

+### Graph:StackMachine vs. MVC

+So what are the differences between Graph:StackMachine and conventional MVC frameworks?

+Small footprint, distributed ownership, host on mobile devices -- YOUR own graph database.

+Programming perspectives?

 #### Draft